jpellman/python-novice-gapminder/_episodes/02-variables.md

 ## Use `print` to display values.

-*   Python has a built-in function called `print` that prints things as text.
+*   Python has a built-in function called `print` that prints data as text.
 *   Call the function (i.e., tell Python to run it) by using its name.
 *   Provide values to the function (i.e., the things to print) in parentheses.
 *   To add a string to the printout, wrap the string in single or double quotes.